-Colonel Riad al-Asaad is one of the most prominent commanders of the FSA, which was formed on 29 June, 2011.
+Colonel Riad al-Asaad is one of the most prominent commanders of the FSA, which formed on 29 June 2011.
 Today, he is close to the Salvation Government, which is considered the political facade of Tahrir al-Sham (formerly al-Nusra Front), and Abdel-Jabbar al-Oqaidi, head of the Aleppo Military Council, known for his famous statement about the good ties with ISIS in 2015.

 In 2014, former US President Barack Obama made a remarkable statement accusing the "moderate" Syrian opposition of failing to offer an alternative to Bashar al-Assad's authority.
 At the time, President Obama expressed frustration with the Syrian opposition, saying that "the moderate Syrian opposition is not ready."

 He continued: "Sending weapons to peasants, doctors and others who have not carried a weapon in their lives, and who have been forced to fight due to current circumstances, will not suddenly manage to overthrow a brutal regime like al-Assad’s.”

 Colonel al-Wawi contradicted Obama's statement while telling Rozana that"the dissident officers have been marginalized, subjected to bargains by states, and the sponsoring states have curtailed the role of the military since the priority was to support civilians who adopted Islamic or extremist ideologies."